ben-denham/labtech/docs/tutorial.md

 print(f'{log_loss(digits_y, prob_y) = :.3}')
 ```

-Defining the task to just return the prediction probabilities instead
+Defining the task to return the prediction probabilities instead of
-of also performing the loss calculation would give us flexibility to
+just the loss metric gives us flexibility to change the evaluation in
-change the evaluation (e.g. from `log_loss` to another metric) while
+the future (e.g. from `log_loss` to another metric) while still being
-still being able to re-use the same cached result.
+able to re-use the same cached result.

-We can also ask our lab to construct `task` objects for all previously
+We can also ask our lab to return `task` objects for all previously
 cached results for a given task type by calling `lab.cached_tasks()`.
 A given task could then be passed to `lab.run_task()` to load it's
 result (or we could pass a list of tasks to `lab.run_tasks()`, as we